 Innovation leads to new products and processes that sustain economy.
 This innovation and science literacy depends on a solid knowledge base in the STEM areas.
 It is clear that most jobs of the future will require a basic understanding of math and science.
 Despite these compelling facts, the mathematics and science scores on an average among U.S. students are lagging behind other developing countries.

 Here's how STEM education can be so important to young students

 STEM is important because it pervades every part of our lives.
 Science is all around us.
 Technology is continuously expanding into every aspect of our lives.
 Engineering is not only used to design simple roads and bridges but also tackles the challenges of the changing global weather, while introducing environmental-friendly changes to households.
 Mathematics is in every occupation; every activity we do in our lives.
-By exposing students to STEM and giving them opportunities to explore STEM-related concepts, they will develop a passion for it and may pursue a job in a STEM field.
+By exposing students to STEM and giving them opportunities to explore STEM-related concepts or CSR projects, they will develop a passion for it and may pursue a job in a STEM field.

 STEM is vital for non-STEM jobs as well

 STEM education also reaches beyond the classrooms and although it doesn’t necessarily mean someone will end up in a STEM-related profession, scientific, technological and mathematical knowledge is integral in today’s world to many different careers, such as journalism, museum curation and community outreach.